Rpc

 ros2_rpc_co_service## Context

 .
-The ContextRef
+ContextRef

-type is a reference to the Context
+is a reference type to Context

-The interface is as follows:
+The interface is shown below:

 namespace aimrt::rpc {